tsshadow/ultrasonic/README.md

 Place the referenced `keystore.jks` in the project root or adjust the path to match your setup.
 You can generate a development keystore with `./gradlew generateKeystore` when `keytool` is available on your PATH.
+Debug builds will keep using the default Android Studio debug keystore until the shared upload key is present, so you can still run the app before finishing the signing setup.

 ### GitHub Actions